Whiley/RFCs/text/0000-qualified-names.md

 # Technical Details

-A _qualified name_ is a sequence of identifies separated by `::` (e.g. `std::ascii`, `std::ascii::to_string`, etc).
+A _qualified name_ is a sequence of identifiers separated by `::` (e.g. `std::ascii`, `std::ascii::to_string`, etc).
 A _qualified
 module name_ is a qualified name where the last component identifies the _name_ and the preceding components (if any) constitute the _path_.
 For example, in the module name `std::ascii` it follows that `std` is the path, and `ascii` the name.
-A _qualified symbol name_ is a qualified name where the last component identifies the symbol and the preceding components constitute a module name.
-For example, in the symbol name `std::ascii::to_string` it follows that `std::ascii` is the module name, and `to_string` then symbol name.
+A _qualified symbol name_ is a qualified name where the last component identifies the symbol and the preceding components (if any) constitute a module name.
+For example, in the symbol name `std::ascii::to_string` it follows that `std::ascii` is the module name, and `to_string` the symbol name.
 The above example in the proposed syntax would be:

 ```
 import std::ascii